Often, answers on the Frequently Asked Questions (FAQ) page are irrelevant and repetitive.

 You may assume you need a completely separate page for FAQs, and while this is a good idea, you should bear in mind how many questions you have and if they work on one page.
 You may want to think about adding in FAQs, or at least a link to them, in your actual product pages too.

 Also, you should make sure that the questions page is easy to find on the landing page.
 Otherwise, customers might spend too much time trying to find answers and will simply leave your site.
 You may want to include it as a dropdown option within another tab.
-Either way, successful will always make it easy for customers to find their way around a site; this includes finding the FAQ page itself.
+Either way, successful platforms for e-commerce will always make it easy for customers to find their way around a site; this includes finding the FAQ page itself.

 Talk about products

 Using the FAQ page is a great opportunity to discuss your unique selling points.
 If you’re getting a lot of questions about your niche, then answering questions on this page will help draw in new customers.
 It also gives you a chance to talk about your ethics and express your brand voice.
 For example, as a cruelty-free cosmetics company, an FAQ could be “I am vegan.
 Is the makeup okay for me to wear?”.
-In response to this, you can echo your and talk about how all your products are indeed vegan.
+In response to this, you can echo your e-commerce product descriptions and talk about how all your products are indeed vegan.
 This is something a customer may not have realized without looking at the FAQ page.

 Or, it could be that you want to talk about how easy your products and services are to use.
 Maybe you’d like to advise on how to get started or to get the most out of your service.
-For example, if you run a cloud communication firm, an FAQ might be “how does [your company] compare to ?”.
+For example, if you run a cloud communication firm, an FAQ might be “how does [your company] compare to solutions like Talkdesk?”.
 You can then discuss how your service is easy to set up and that there is always someone on call to help with any problems.

 There are several reasons people might visit an FAQ page.
 They could be asking a question about a product, or they might simply want to find out about shipping.
 Either way, you need to have the answers prepped to make life easier for customers.